nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 So there are valid arguments for allowing some standard queries from prospective or active NTP clients.
 On the other hand there are also arguments for restricting access:

-*   Configuration changes (see also [How do I use authentication keys?](NTP-s-config.htm#Q-AUTH-KEYS)) should be restricted to machines within the own administrative domain at least.
+*   Configuration changes (see also [How do I use authentication keys?](/ntpfaq/ntp-s-config#6134-how-do-i-use-authentication-keys)) should be restricted to machines within the own administrative domain at least.
 *   You might consider the possibility that a security hole is found in some software, and that that hole could be exploited to do bad things to your server.
 Therefore you could restrict or enable certain ranges of IP addresses.

 * * *

 #### 6.2.6.3.
 What should be done before announcing public NTP service?

 As with any service offered in the Internet, there is a potential to do something stupid.
-You are strongly advised to do some monitoring of your server before going public (See [Section 8.1](NTP-s-trouble.htm#S-TRBL-MONITORING)).
+You are strongly advised to do some [monitoring](/ntpfaq/ntp-s-trouble#81-monitoring) of your server before going public.

 Once you are satisfied with the performance data, you should also consider the following questions: